Curve Editor: Value Graph

 Moving a Keyframe Between Images:

-The high precision with which these values can be modified allows you to place a Keyfarme between two images in the composition.
-But in the same way as for Layer Time Offsets, pressing the Ctrl/Cmd key while moving a point allows you to move a key between two frames.
+The high precision with which these values can be modified allows you to place a keyframe between two images in the composition.
+But just like with Layer Time Offsets, pressing the Ctrl/Cmd key while moving a point allows you to move a key between two frames.

-In the video below, the point is first moved without the Ctrl/Cmd key, magnetizing to the nearest frame, then this key is pressed during movement.
+In the video below, the point is first moved without the Ctrl/Cmd key, snapping it to the nearest frame, then this key is pressed while moving.

 Adding a Point on Curve: